 As one of the literary genres, poetry can contribute to the United Nations Sustainable Development Goal 4: Quality Education.
 Poetry can contribute to the relevant skills of reading and writing.
 WoChiPoDa as an initiative is one potential tool to contribute towards this global goal.
 Reading and writing have to co-exist.
 For children, writing helps them to read, and reading prepares them to write.
 As such, poetry is a valuable tool that enhances children’s speaking, listening, and communication.

 World Children’s Poetry Day (WoChiPoDa) is a day dedicated to children’s poetry.
-This day is celebrated on the first Saturday of October.
-On this day children will learn to experience poetry in fun way.
+This day is celebrated annually on the first Saturday of October.
+On this day, children will learn to experience poetry in a fun way.
 Children will recite poems written all by themselves.
-Listeners can be family, friends, schoolmates, teachers or anyone else.
-And all this is done next to a big fire, lantern or candles.
+Listeners can be family, friends, schoolmates, teachers, or anyone else.
+And all this is done in a fun setting.

-WoChiPoDa was founded by Gloria D. Gonsalves (children may call her Auntie Glo) as part of her efforts to instil the love of poetry to young people.
-Parents, teachers and guardians are encouraged to motivate children and youths to join this poetical day and share their experiences through poems, photos and videos at WoChiPoDa Facebook page.
+Gloria D. Gonsalves founded WoChiPoDa as part of her efforts to instil the love of poetry in children.
+Parents, teachers, and guardians are encouraged to motivate children to celebrate this day and share their experiences through poetry writing.